ahmed-AEK/Simple_Dynamic_Simulator/README.md

 ### testing

-currently only the solver has full test coverage, the GUI has no tests, but it works.
+- the GUI has no tests, but it works.
+- NLDiffsolver has full test coverage.
+- SceneLoader has full tests to catch any changes in schema.
+- NetsSolver has tests to gurantee correctness

 testing is done using ctest, just run `ctest .` in the appropriate build directory.

 ### supported platforms
 - Windows on MSVC
 - Linux using GCC